Basic Life Support (BLS) for Healthcare Providers

 • Relief of foreign-body airway obstruction / choking in adults and infants

-Course completion is dependent on skills demonstration and passing of the written exam.
+Course completion is dependent on skills demonstration and passing the written exam.

 Digital Certificates